 Some histories are not as straightforward as others, especially when cultures collide.
 It may come as no surprise that stories about the interactions between Native Americans and white settlers are sometimes one-sided.
 We can partly attribute this to the European tradition of written histories, which we heavily rely on to decode the past.
-The following story about the Potawatomi and Reverend Erik Morstad is a relatively well-known story about a missionary acting as a heroic figure who gifted the Potawatomi land that had always been rightfully theirs.
-But, what happens when we revisit this written account with a questioning eye and consider alternative interpretations based on the same information?
+The following story about the Potawatomi and Reverend Erik Morstad is a relatively well-known one: a missionary acted as a heroic figure who gifted the Potawatomi land that had always been rightfully theirs.
+But what happens when we revisit this written account with a questioning eye and consider alternative interpretations based on the same information?

 While Morstad helped the Potawatomi gain land, there also must be an evaluation of Morstad’s reasons for coming to the Potawatomi in the first place.
-Morstad worked as a missionary and was sent to the Potawatomi with the goal of Christianizing the Potawatomi above all else.
+Morstad worked as a missionary and was sent to the Potawatomi with the goal of convering the Potawatomi into Christians above all else.
 Thus, Erik Morstad perpetuated the destruction of Potawatomi culture by trying to impress the gospel on the Potawatomi and “educate” them in new schools.
 In journal entries printed by Morstad’s son, his mindset for going to Forest County is clear.
-Morstad wrote that “there are many horrible customs among [the Potawatomi] (1).”
+Morstad wrote that “there are many horrible customs among [the Potawatomi].”
 Here, Morstad displays his disgust with the Potawatomi for practicing tribal customs.
 This reflects his own racism and desire to put an end to these practices.
 Then, he may have called it missionary work.
 Today, we would call this ethnocide as Morstad wanted to go into this community with the expressed goal of replacing Potawatomi cultural practices with Christianity.
-It’s even more clear that Morstad wanted to fundamentally change Potawatomi culture since his main project in Forest County was a school.
+It’s even more clear that Morstad wanted to fundamentally change Potawatomi culture considering his main project in Forest County was a school.
 In his school, Morstad taught the gospel and tried to convert the Potawatomi to Christianity.
 In fact, Morstad wrote back to the synod sponsoring his mission that he would attempt to convert the Potawatomi one by one.
 While Morstad’s school remained small, he expressed his desire to create an “industrial” school.
-An “industrial school” would have acted like other Native American Industrial schools of the time such as the infamous Carlisle Industrial School.
+Such an “industrial school” would have acted like other Native American boarding schools of the time that forcefully assimilated indigenous children into white American society, such as the infamous Carlisle Industrial School.
 Therefore, it’s possible that with more funding Morstad could have been remembered as a man who wanted to continue the reeducation campaign that had been forcibly pushed upon Native Americans throughout the 1800s and 1900s.

 Historical absolutes are very hard to come by.
 Erik Morstad had been previously presented in the historical record as a friend and important ally for the Forest County Potawatomi.
-The Potawatomi’s own telling of their history on their website makes clear [link] that they believe he was integral to creating their reservation.
+The Potawatomi’s own telling of their history on their website makes clear that they believe he was integral to creating their reservation.
 However, Morstad’s relationship was very typical of many relationships between missionaries and Native Americans during this time.
-Therefore, in conjunction with the political assistance he provided to the Potawatomi, Morstad should also be remembered as a man whose goal of Christianizing the Potawatomi was steeped in ethnocentrism.
+Therefore, in conjunction with the political assistance he provided to the Potawatomi, Morstad should also be remembered as a man whose goal of Christianizing the Potawatomi reflected his negative judgement of indigenous peoples.

 Written by Jack Styler, August 2020.